jbowdre/runtimeterror/content/posts/silverbullet-self-hosted-knowledge-management/index.md

  ✔ Container silverbullet-cloudflared  Started
 ```

-### Cloudflare Access
+#### Cloudflare Access
 The finishing touch will be configuring a bit of extra protection in front of the public-facing login page, and Cloudflare Access makes that very easy.
-I'll just used the wizard to [add a new web application](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/) through the Cloudflare Zero Trust dashboard.
+I'll just use the wizard to [add a new web application](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/) through the Cloudflare Zero Trust dashboard.

 The first part of that workflow asks "What type of application do you want to add?".
 I select **Self-hosted**.